Thomas Furness & Co was one of the largest grocers and provisions merchants in Britain.

 Gray entered into partnership with John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder, from 1862.
 Denton & Gray launched their first ship the following year.
-The firm concentrated on constructing the new iron ships which were increasingly replacing wooden vessels.
+The firm concentrated on the construction of iron ships, which were increasingly replacing wooden vessels.

-In 1869 Denton & Gray took over three shipyards from Pile Spence & Co, who had pioneered iron steamship construction in Hartlepool in 1855.
-Pile Spence had entered liquidation due to the failure of the Overend Gurney bank.
+In 1869 Denton & Gray acquired three shipyards from Pile Spence & Co, who had pioneered iron steamship construction in Hartlepool in 1855.
+Pile Spence had entered into liquidation due to the failure of the Overend Gurney bank.

 Denton died in 1871 and the business became known as William Gray & Co.
 By this time the firm was established as the largest shipbuilder in West Hartlepool, with annual production of 16,490 tons.

-In 1879 William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time.
+William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time in 1879.
 The ships were largely mid-sized cargo steamers.

-By 1880 the yard had produced 157 iron vessels to the aggregate value of £3.1 million.
+The yard had produced 157 iron vessels to the aggregate value of £3.1 million by 1880.
 The firm employed 1,400 workmen, and was indisputably the largest industrial firm in Hartlepool.

-Gray established the Central Marine Engineering Works in 1884 to manufacture steam engines.
+Gray established the Central Marine Engineering Works to manufacture steam engines from 1884.
 The chairman was G H Baines and the managing director was Thomas Mudd (1852 – 1898), one of the most talented engineers in the country.

-A large factor in Gray’s success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.
-He was a man known for his energy, perseverance and integrity.
+Gray was a man known for his energy, perseverance and integrity.
+A large factor in his success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.

 A warm and amiable man, Gray was a staunch Presbyterian.
-In 1881 he donated thousands of pounds to the non-conformist chapels of Hartlepool.
-In 1887 Gray was nominated the first Mayor of West Hartlepool.
+He donated thousands of pounds to the non-conformist chapels of Hartlepool in 1881.
+Gray was appointed the first Mayor of West Hartlepool in 1887.